 NOTE: State and federal laws change frequently and the following information may not reflect recent changes in the laws.
 For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.

 There are two types of taxes that can be assessed against your property after you die - estate taxes and inheritance taxes, both of which are commonly referred to as death taxes.

 An estate tax is a tax imposed by a state or federal government on the right to transfer property to your heirs after your death.
-As of January 1, 2013, the District of Columbia and the following states impose a separate state estate tax: Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, North Carolina, Oregon, Rhode Island, Tennessee, Vermont, and Washington.
+As of January 1, 2014, the District of Columbia and the following states impose a separate state estate tax: Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont, and Washington.
 Refer to the State Estate Tax and Exemption Chart for a list of each state's estate tax exemption.
-With regard to the federal estate tax, the exemption was $5,000,000 for 2010 and 2011, $5,120,000 for 2012, and $5,250,000 for 2013 and $5,340,000 in 2014.
+With regard to the federal estate tax, the exemption was $5,000,000 for 2010 and 2011, $5,120,000 for 2012, $5,250,000 for 2013 and $5,340,000 in 2014.

 What is an inheritance tax?